Emotional Kids Need This Life Skill

 “About a minute later she came back but was obviously not changed.
 Her head was tilted down, her posture was slumping and her bottom lip was sticking out.
 I didn’t even have to talk with her.
-I just told her what I saw, Belinda, I can tell you’re not ready yet.
+I just told her what I saw, ‘Belinda, I can tell you’re not ready yet.
 The way you’re standing and the expression on your face all tell me that you still have a problem in your heart.

-Belinda giggled and then we continued to talk about the problem.
+“Belinda giggled and then we continued to talk about the problem.
 I explained to her that she could not yell at her dad.
 That was disrespectful even if she’s angry.
-We also talked about the right responses she could have if she was angry with her brother, helping her to control her anger and not vent it.
+We also talked about the right responses she could have if she was angry with her brother.”

 That dad used a Break to help his daughter settle down and thus maximized the correction process.
 A Break helps parents address heart issues with children and can become a primary discipline technique.